AMReX-Astro/Castro/docs_new/source/CastroVisualization.rst

 then the key is to read the Header file, plt00000/Header, for example, rather than telling to to read plt00000.

+yt
+==

- is a free and open-source software that provides data analysis and publication-level visualization tools for astrophysical simulation results such as those CASTRO produces.
-As  is script-based, it’s not as easy to use as VisIt, and certainly not as easy as amrvis, but the images can be worth it!
-Here we do not flesh out , but give an overview intended to get a person started.
+yt is a free and open-source software that provides data analysis and publication-level visualization tools for astrophysical simulation results such as those CASTRO produces.
+As yt is script-based, it’s not as easy to use as VisIt, and certainly not as easy as amrvis, but the images can be worth it!
+Here we do not flesh out yt, but give an overview intended to get a person started.
 Full documentation and explanations from which this section was adapted can be found at http://yt-project.org/doc/index.html.

- can be installed by the following commands:
+yt can be installed by the following commands:

 $ wget https://raw.githubusercontent.com/yt-project/yt/master/doc/install_script.sh

 $ bash install_script.sh

-This installs  in your current directory.
-To update in the future, simply do
+This installs yt in your current directory.
+To update ytin the future, simply do

 $ conda update yt